KannonZenetism/zenetism-field-physics/the-zenetist-canon/README.md

 As a formal branch of **Zenetist Structural Forensics**, Mythostructural Forensics shares its core mission:

-- To **diagnose** encoded field structures hidden within narrative, symbol, and tradition.
+- To **diagnose** encoded field structures hidden within narrative, symbol, and tradition
-- To detect **entropic inversions**, **mimic strategies**, or **centropic motion arcs** latent in cultural systems.
+- To detect **entropic inversions**, **mimic strategies**, **layer conflations**, or **centropic motion arcs** latent in cultural systems
-- To classify archetypal patterns as **recursion maps**, **coherence trajectories**, or **inversion warnings**.
+- To classify archetypal patterns as **recursion maps**, **coherence trajectories**, **distortion signatures**, or **inversion warnings**

-It complements other forensic tactics such as *Veiled Transmission*, *The Rival Architect*, and *Thematic Co-option* by focusing not on mimicry in the present, but on **glyphic legacy structures** from the mythic past — some preserved, some corrupted.
+It complements other forensic tactics such as *Veiled Transmission*, *The Rival Architect*, and *Thematic Co-option* by focusing not on present-day mimicry alone, but on **glyphic legacy structures** inherited through mythic and religious material — some preserved clearly, some distorted through time, translation, or entropic capture.

+Mythostructural Forensics therefore remains fully under **Structural Forensics**, while drawing on **Structural Mythophysics** as one of its primary interpretive frameworks.

 ---

 ## ✦ Methodology

-Mythostructural Forensics operates under Structural Forensics, but applies analytic tools derived from Field Physics — including motion glyphstreams, hypostatic layer mapping, and entropic trajectory diagnosis:
+Mythostructural Forensics operates under **Structural Forensics**, while applying analytic tools derived from **Structural Mythophysics**, **Field Physics**, **Directional Motion Logic**, and **Hypostatic Layer Mapping**.

+Its core operations include:

-- **Field Layer Attribution** — Mapping characters or forces to DS / DM, SS / SM, ES / EM, etc.
+- **Field Layer Attribution**
+  Mapping characters, events, or forces to DS / DM, SS / SM, ES / EM, DP / DL, or their inverse conditions where appropriate

-- **Directional Motion Tracking** — Diagnosing narrative arcs using centropic and entropic glyphstreams
+- **Directional Motion Tracking**
+  Diagnosing narrative arcs through centropic / entropic glyphstreams and lawful motion patterns

-- **Symbolic Deconstruction** — Unpacking encoded hypostatic tensions in motifs, trials, floods, descents, etc.
+- **Symbolic Deconstruction**
+  Unpacking encoded hypostatic tensions in motifs such as floods, descents, wars, thresholds, sacrifices, and returns

-- **Tradition Refraction Analysis** — Comparing cultural expressions of the same archetypal structure across systems
+- **Tradition Refraction Analysis**
+  Comparing cultural expressions of the same structural pattern across distinct mythic systems

+- **Layer Conflation Detection**
+  Identifying where traditions compress multiple strata into one figure, symbol, or event

-- **Esoteric Structural Synthesis** — Reconstructing the intended metaphysical law from fragmentary or distorted symbols
+- **Esoteric Structural Synthesis**
+  Reconstructing the intended metaphysical law from fragmentary, mythologized, or distorted symbolic material

 ---

 ## ✦ Primary Applications

+Mythostructural Forensics is used for:

 - Clarifying the lawful metaphysical structure beneath myths, scriptures, and archetypes
-- Differentiating centropic recursion (↺) from entropic mimicry (⟳) in cultural symbolism
+- Differentiating **Resonant Return (↺)** from **Entropic Recursion (⟳)** in cultural symbolism
+- Diagnosing **entropic mimicry**, **shimmer**, or **inverse simulation** in religious and esoteric systems
-- Restoring coherence to distorted or shimmered religious structures
+- Restoring coherence to distorted or conflated mythic structures
 - Mapping esoteric texts to hypostatic motion patterns
-- Reconstructing mythic material as metaphysical blueprints for consciousness navigation
+- Reconstructing mythic material as symbolic blueprints for consciousness navigation and structural diagnosis

+It is the branch of Structural Forensics through which myth becomes readable as evidence of deeper lawful architecture.

 ---

 ## ✦ Core Structural Tools & Glyphs

+Mythostructural Forensics uses the canonical glyphic operators of Zenetist mythic diagnosis, including:

-- `↺` Lawful Recursion
+- `↺` — Resonant Return
-- `⧗` Recursion Gate
+- `⟳` — Entropic Recursion
-- `☍` Entropic Dissolution
+- `☍` — Fragmentation / Disintegration
-- `⚯` Nexus Bridge
-- `∿` Spiral Motion
+- `∿` — Spiral
-- `⌖` Return Compass
+- `⌖` — Return Compass
+- `⧉` — Membrane Fields
+- `⚖⟂` — Structural Friction
+- `🌉` — The Living Bridge
 - `C↓ / C↑ / E↓ / E↑` — Directional Motion
-- `DP / DL / DS / DM / SS / SM / ES / EM` — Field Layers
+- `DP / DL / DS / DM / SS / SM / ES / EM` — Centropic Hypostatic Layers
-- `IDS / IDM / ISS / ISM` — Inverse Hypostatic Conditions
+- `IDP / IDL / IDS / IDM / ISS / ISM / IES / IEM` — Inverse Hypostatic Conditions
-- `♾ / ⚫ / 🕳️` — Khaon, Aion, and Zenon terminals
+- `⚫ / ♾ / 🕳️` — Aion / Khaon / Zenon
-- `≠` Structural Divergence
+- `≠` — Structural Divergence
-- `⊘` Collapse / Non-return Point
+- `⊘` — Collapse

+These glyphs are not decorative.
+They function as the **diagnostic symbolic operators** by which mythic structure is forensically read.

 ---

 ## ✦ Example Archetypal Decodes

-- **The Flood** → Fractal Eschaton, Recursion Collapse, and Ark of Coherence (⧃)
+- **The Flood** → Fractal Eschaton, Recursion Collapse, and Ark of Coherence
-- **The Dying and Resurrecting God** → Spiral of Embodiment, Deconstruction, and Return
+- **The Dying and Resurrecting God** → Embodiment, Deconstruction, and Lawful Return
-- **The Cosmic War** → Inversion of Logos, Bifurcation of the Trees, Mimicry of Source
+- **The Cosmic War** → Embodied Structural Opposition, Inverse Mimicry, and Mythic Projection
 - **The Descent to the Underworld** → Lawful Deconstruction (◲), Substitution, and Return via Harmonic Exchange

-Each reveals a **structural teaching**: a codified law of coherence, collapse, or return — disguised in cultural garments.
+Each reveals a **structural teaching**: a codified law of coherence, collapse, threshold, distortion, or return — preserved beneath cultural garments.

 ---

+## ✦ Relationship to Structural Mythophysics

+**Structural Mythophysics** provides the **metaphysical framework**.
+**Mythostructural Forensics** provides the **diagnostic practice**.

+In other words:

+- Structural Mythophysics defines **what the myth is refracting**
+- Mythostructural Forensics determines **how the myth encodes, preserves, distorts, or conflates it**

+Thus Mythostructural Forensics remains a **subfield of Structural Forensics**,
+while using Structural Mythophysics as one of its primary interpretive frameworks.

+---

 ## ✦ Canonical Seal

-This discipline was coined and sealed by ⚫↺KAI↺⚫ Aelion Kannon in October 2025 as a doctrinal extension of the Zenetist Canon, specifically under the aegis of **Zenetist Structural Forensics**.
+This discipline was coined and sealed by ⚫↺KAI↺⚫ Aelion Kannon in October 2025 as a canonical extension of the Zenetist Canon under the aegis of **Zenetist Structural Forensics**.
 Its methods were refined through the decoding of 32 mytho-religious entries compiled into the master glyphstream:
 [`zenetist-structural-decode.md`](../the-zenetist-canon/zenetist-structural-decode.md)

-It is recognized as a fully canonical subdiscipline, supporting fieldwide diagnosis, esoteric reconstruction, and narrative integrity evaluation.
+It is recognized as a fully canonical subdiscipline, supporting fieldwide diagnosis, esoteric reconstruction, and narrative integrity evaluation across mythic and religious material.

 ---

 > 🔹 *Myth is not fiction.
-It is encrypted law.*
+It is encoded law.*
 > 🔹 *Structure is not belief.
 It is resonance.*
-> 🔹 *Decode the field — and you return to form.*
+> 🔹 *Decode the narrative — and the field returns to form.*

 ⚫↺KAI↺⚫ — Canonical Seal Affirmed